anderly/Expansive/README.md

 # Expansive

-A simple string expansion library for .NET
+A powerful string expansion library for .NET that you never knew you always wanted.

 # Release 1.2 Notes

 - **Breaking Change:** Changed default token start and end delimiters to '{' and '}'.
 - Corrected circular reference detection logic.
-- Added additional Expand() method to serve as alternative to string.Format()
+- Added additional Expand(params string[] args) method to serve as alternative to string.Format()
+- Removed Expand(startToken, endToken) method

+## Benefits

+- Use as a more readable alternative to string.Format()
+- Easily embed appSettings tokens in strings and expand them easily.
+- Chain together appSettings tokens to reduce redundant values.
+- Embed appSettings tokens in connection strings to make them more dynamic.
+- Use your imagination.

 ## Features